HaxePunk/haxepunk.com/documentation/tutorials/getting-started.md

 ## Install Haxe

 For Windows and Mac, download and install the latest Haxe from [http://www.haxe.org/download](http://www.haxe.org/download).
 These installers also includes the Neko VM which is necessary for several of Haxe's command line tools.
-If you're on Linux, OpenFL provides an [install script](http://www.openfl.org/documentation/getting-started/installing-openfl/) that will automate the installation of both Haxe and Neko.

 ## Install HaxePunk